KungPhoo/ba67-basic/readme.md

 Here are the key features:
 - Compatible with the famous Commodore BASIC
 - Can even run 6502 assembler subroutines
 - Can load and save .prg files.
-Even in .d64 files.
+Even in .d64 files
 - GOTO/GOSUB labels (backwards compatible!)
 - Variable names can be longer than 2 characters
 - Dictionaries (key/value pair lookup tables)
 - Unicode strings (no PETSCII or other exotic char sets)
 - Full Unicode character set (even emoji end stuff)
+- LIST provides syntax highlighting
 - 64 bit precision for numbers
 - 64 bit integers
 - Supports scrolling through text beyond the visible screen area